Events and recurring karaoke nights

 How to add a new recurring karaoke night

-1. Open the contribute wizard.
+1. Open the contribute page.

 3. Select "Add a karaoke night" and fill in the schedule: which day, how often (weekly, biweekly, monthly), and start time.